Galvanized, Zinc Plated, Stainless Steel & Expansion Zinc Plated Wedge Anchors

 Industrial Strength Alternatives To Wedge Anchors

 While wedge anchors are a reliable and easy way to fasten steel to concrete, alternative fastening components and methods can be used.
-One of the most common alternatives is industrial epoxy.
+One of the most common alternatives is industrial epoxy or adhesive.
 Using epoxy, as part of an installation process is typically more involved than the use of wedge anchors, however, use of epoxy isn’t limited to a specific size and length.
 Use of wedge anchors or epoxy is not always interchangeable; the best option will depend on the unique factors of a specific installation.

 How To Get The Wedge Anchors You Need?